If you just start your charcoal business, or want to get more knowledge about charcoal, this article might would help your first step!

 Ash content is the amount of residue (minerals, dirty, and inorganics) left after all the combustion/burning process is over.
 Since it is being heated with a very high temperature, most amount of moisture, volatile matters, and organics composition have been removed.
 Moreover, one of charcoal briquette's charcoal is, it leaves more ash content than the natural charcoal (wood lump charcoal and coconut charcoal).
 Why?
 Because the main reason is the usage of filler, such as starch, clay, or bentonite.
 Furthermore, as you expect, the lower ash content, the higher calorific value it will have, since it has more organics matters.
 On Indonesia National Standard (SNI), the maximum ash content is below 8% with common quality of charcoal and charcoal briquettes will have ash content lower than 4%.

 Beside moisture, there are many composition that could evaporate while the decomposition is happening.
 Each of charcoal raw material has its own difference volatile matter, which can cause more smoke during the burning process.
 In other words, this matter creates smoky charcoal which comes from the unwanted CO gas.
-Another cause, would come from the carbonization process.
+Another way to reduce volatile matter is from the quality of carbonization process.
 The higher temperature inside the oven during the carbonization, the lesser volatile matter would get.
 For Indonesia National Standard (SNI), the maximum value of volatile matter is 15%.

 Fixed carbon is the amount carbon percentage composition inside the charcoal after all volatile matter has evaporated.
 The best charcoal and charcoal briquette would have higher fixed carbon composition, which would lead higher calorific value during the burning process.
 The standard fixed carbon composition for Indonesia, based on Indonesia National Standard (NSI) is around 77%.